mohitpai/journey-optimizer.en/help/using/configuration/lp-configuration.md

 >id="ajo_admin_config_lp_subdomain"
 >title="Create a landing page preset"
 >abstract="To be able to create a landing page preset, make sure you have previously configured at least one landing page subdomain to pick from the Subdomain name list."
+>additional-url="https://experienceleague.adobe.com/docs/journey-optimizer/using/configuration/lp-configuration.html#lp-create-preset" text="Create landing page presets"

+>[!CONTEXTUALHELP]
+>id="ajo_admin_subdomain_lp"
+>title="Delegate a landing page subdomain"
+>abstract="You must configure a subdomain to use for your landing pages, as you will need this subdomain to create a landing page preset.
+You can use a subdomain already delegated to Adobe or configure a new subdomain."
+>additional-url="https://experienceleague.adobe.com/docs/journey-optimizer/using/configuration/lp-configuration.html#lp-create-preset" text="Create landing page presets"

 To be able to [create landing page presets](#lp-create-preset), you  must set up the subdomains you will use for your landing pages.